Efficient Sparse Secure Aggregation for Federated Learning: Background

 \subsubsection{Communication-Efficient FL}

-While \texttt{FedAvg} addresses communication-efficiency by reducing the number of required data exchanges, it does not address the size of the model update messages communicated within that round.
-In computer vision and natural language tasks, neural architectures can often be quite large, comprising many tens of thousands, or millions of parameters.
-In the application of FL to problems in medical imaging (e.g. volumetric segmentation), such large model sizes are ubiquitous ~\cite{UNet_SLBR16}.
-During one aggregation phase, each participant sends its local model update to the aggregator and the aggregator sends back to each participant the aggregated model update.
-Since the size of a local model update is of the same dimensionality as the original model, the aggregation phase of federated rounds represents a significant bandwidth cost, and therefore a limitation in the practicality of conventional \texttt{FedAvg} for such use cases.

-Over the past several years, speeding distributed large model training has been a topic of focus of works such as \cite{SFD2014, Sto2015, SparseBinaryCompression_SWMS18, DoubleSqueeze_TYLZ19}.
-These approaches show that there exists an inherent compressibility in model updates which can be exploited to reduce the communication costs of distributed training while retaining the predictive accuracy of the final model.
-In the case of ~\cite{SFD2014}, this was evidenced by the ability to encode gradients using only the direction (sign) of each coefficient.
-In~\cite{Sto2015}, this approach was further enhanced by demonstrating that very few of these components carry significant information, and many can be discarded, resulting in a so-called \emph{ternary} coding of the model update~\cite{TernGrad_WXYW17}.
-Both of these approaches made use of an \emph{error compensation} (EC) scheme to stabilize training with quantized and compressed model updates.
-EC has been studied analytically in~\cite{ErrorFeedback_KRSJ19,SparsifiedSGD_SCJ18}, where it is shown that even when used in conjunction with arbitrary biased lossy compression schemes, the convergence rate of the optimization remains the same as uncompressed stochastic gradient descent.
-Recent works such as~\cite{SparseBinaryCompression_SWMS18, DoubleSqueeze_TYLZ19} have demonstrated the utility of such model update compression schemes in practical federated settings.
+Over the past few years, many model update compression techniques such as \cite{SFD2014, Sto2015, SparseBinaryCompression_SWMS18, DoubleSqueeze_TYLZ19} have shown that it is possible to greatly reduce the communication costs of distributed training while retaining the predictive accuracy of the final model.
+In~\cite{SFD2014}, gradients are encoded using only the direction (sign) of each coefficient.
+This technique is further enhanced in~\cite{Sto2015} where the authors demonstrate that very few of these components carry significant information, and thus many can be discarded, resulting in a so-called \emph{ternary} coding of the model update~\cite{TernGrad_WXYW17}.
+Both of these approaches make use of an \emph{error compensation} (EC) scheme to stabilize training.
+EC has been studied analytically in~\cite{ErrorFeedback_KRSJ19,SparsifiedSGD_SCJ18}, where it was proven that this technique achieves the same theoretical convergence guarantees as standard training.
+Recent works such as~\cite{SparseBinaryCompression_SWMS18, DoubleSqueeze_TYLZ19} have showcased the utility of such model update compression schemes in practical federated settings.